Discovery Park Nature Kids

 Nature Kids Preschool

-We are currently full for the 2016-2017 preschool year.
-If you would like to be placed on the waiting list, please submit an application.
+For the 2016-2017 preschool year, we have openings in a class that meets 2 days/week (T/Th).
+If you would like to apply (or be placed on the waiting list for any other class for the 16-17 school year), please submit an application.
 Once we receive your application, we will place your child on the waiting list.
 We will contact you only if a spot becomes available and your child's name is next on the waiting list.
 Information about the 2017-2018 preschool year will be available by January 2017.

 Nature Kids Office (206) 386-4273